Back to Archive

 The Strategy Behind It

-CAH's brand is built on irreverence and intelligence.
-Their audience is self-aware.
-By satirizing Black Friday, they gave that audience something to share that made them feel clever.
+CAH's brand is built on irreverence and intelligence, and their audience is self-aware enough to appreciate satire of the culture they're part of.
+By satirizing Black Friday, they gave that audience something to share that made them feel clever for getting it.
 The product was the statement, and the statement was the brand.
+Crucially, the stunt was always honest — the spreadsheet, the real land purchase, the actual feces — which gave each campaign credibility that pure performance art would have lacked.

 04